ChengHsiangLu/Myofibroblast/README.md

 #### Generate a sampleTableTNFATGFB

-The sampleTableTNFATGFB contains the experimental factors: Treatment, iPSc line (Line), fibrotic phenotype (Pheno), Sex, number of iPSC passages (Pass), the combination of phenotype and treatment (Factor), and the combination of line and passages (Batch).
+The sampleTableTNFATGFB contains the experimental factors: Treatment, iPSc line (Line), fibrotic phenotype (Pheno), Sex, number of iPSC passages (Pass), the combination of phenotype and treatment (Factor), and the combination of line and passages (Batch) in Figure 7.

 ```